 While many studies link the mental health benefits to physiological responses (such as the release of endorphins), there are also external reasons for such improvement.
 For example, exercise can increase self-efficacy — a type of self-confidence and self-belief .
 The structure and purpose-driven nature of resistance training, allows you to be aware of yourself achieving your gym goals.
 This provides self-belief that when you set goals, you can achieve them.
 This is self-efficacy.
-Building this skill applies to other types of exercise, as well as in general day-to-day life.
+Building this skill applies to other types of exercise, also in life too.

-There’s something freeing about the sense of freedom there for this one.
+There’s something liberating about the sense of freedom you can experience during a run.
 No gym membership and no special equipment.
 Just yourself, open space and your own motivation.